-Search of Students: The search may be conducted if the school Principal or Teacher has reasonable suspicion.
+Search of Students: The search may be conducted if the school Administration or designee or Teacher has reasonable suspicion.

-On School Property: A Teacher and Administrator may conduct a search.
+On School Property: A Teacher, Administrator or designee may conduct a search.
 It is preferable that one of these two people be the same gender as the student being searched.
 On a field trip, during a co-curricular activity, or on a school bus, any school employee or their designee (including the bus driver), male or female, may conduct a search without an additional person.
 Any search must be conducted within the guidelines stated in this board policy.